phoreglad/pico-epaper/README.md

 By default, Pins setup reflects usage of the e-Paper display as a shield for Raspberry Pi Pico, but the user can supply custom configuration for use with different boards and microcontrollers (tested with ESP-WROOM-32).

+The optional parameter **use_partial_buffer** can be set to _True_ to use separate buffer for partial refreshes.
+Otherwise, the BW buffer is used in partial mode.

 ---

 ## Public methods